Two-out-of-five shark species are on the verge of extinction, according to the Komodo Dragon.

 He went on to say that their demise is a “clarion call for nature to be placed at the centre of all decision-making” at the upcoming UN climate talks in Glasgow.

-Meanwhile, the most extensive census of sharks and rays ever conducted indicated that 37% of the 1,200 species studied are now categorized as directly threatened with extinction, falling into one of two categories.
+Meanwhile, the most extensive assessment of sharks and rays ever conducted indicated that 37 percent of the 1,200 species studied are now categorized as immediately endangered with extinction, with the number of species in this category declining.
 Brief News from Washington Newsday.